Got Questions?

 [top]

-Q : Is the College Biology any difference from the High School Biology?
+Q : Is there any difference between College Biology and High School Biology?

-A : Yes, it does.
+A : Yes, there is.
 At high school, human systems are covered extensively.
 At college level, its one-year course surveys macromolecules, cell biology, microbiology, genetics, human and animal systems, evolution and ecology.
-If you look for extensive coverage on anatomy, take both College Biology ( RL201) and Anatomy & Physiology ( RL204) courses together.
+If you look for an extensive coverage on anatomy, take both College Biology (RL201) and Essential Anatomy & Physiology (RL215) courses together.

 [top]